the French flag book cover

 Could it be through memory?

-Augustine provides a remarkably profound description of this faculty.
-He is the first philosopher to devote such attention to it:
+Augustine offers a remarkably profound description of this faculty.
+He is the first philosopher to devote such sustained attention to it:

-I reach the plains, the vast palaces of memory, where lie the treasures of innumerable images borne by perceptions of all kinds...
+I reach the plains, the vast palaces of memory, where lie the treasures of innumerable images born of perceptions of all kinds...
 7

-He exclaims: Great is this power of memory, prodigiously great, O my God!
+He exclaims: Great is this power of memory, vast beyond measure, O my God!
 It is a sanctuary of infinite magnitude.
 Who has plumbed its depths?
 8

 1 VII, 16